Muhammad Ahmad: Fall of Khartoum

-They finally reached Khartoum on 28 January 1885, to find the town had fallen two days earlier during the Battle of Khartoum.
+They finally reached Khartoum on 28 January 1885, to find the town had fallen two days earlier during the siege of Khartoum.
 After the Nile had receded from flood stage, one of Gordon's pashas (officers), Faraz Pasha, had opened the river gates and let the Ansār in.
 The garrison was slaughtered, the male population massacred, and the women and children enslaved.
 Gordon was killed fighting the Mahdi's warriors on the steps of the palace, where he was hacked to pieces and beheaded.
 When Gordon's head was unwrapped at the Mahdi's feet, he ordered the head to be fixed between the branches of a tree "where all who passed it could look in disdain, children could throw stones at it and the hawks of the desert could sweep and circle above."
 When Wolseley's force arrived in Khartoum, they retreated after attempting to force their way to the center of the town on ships, where they were met by a hail of gunfire.

 The Mahdi Army continued its sweep of victories.
 Kassala and Sannar fell soon after and, by the end of 1885, the Ansār had begun to move into the southern regions of Sudan.
-In all Sudan, only Suakin, reinforced by Indian troops, and Wadi Halfa on the northern frontier remained in Anglo-Egyptian hands.
+In all of Sudan, only Suakin, reinforced by Indian troops, and Wadi Halfa on the northern frontier remained in Anglo-Egyptian hands.

 Death and succession

-Six months after the capture of Khartoum, Muhammad Ahmad died of typhus.
+Five months after the capture of Khartoum, Muhammad Ahmad died of typhus.
 He was buried in Omdurman near the ruins of Khartoum.
-The Mahdi had planned for this eventuality and chosen three deputies to replace him.
+The Mahdi had planned for this eventuality and had chosen three deputies to replace him.

 After the final defeat of the Khalifa by the British under General Kitchener in 1898, Muhammad Ahmad's tomb was destroyed to prevent it from becoming a rallying point for his supporters.
 His bones were thrown into the Nile.
 Kitchener was said to have retained his skull and, in the words of Winston Churchill, "carried off the Mahdi's head in a kerosene can as a trophy".
 Allegedly the skull was later buried at Wadi Halfa.
 The tomb was eventually rebuilt.